 By Briana Davis, Clinical Trials of Texas

-Many women suffer with recurrent bacterial vaginosis and researchers are exploring new treatment regimens.
-Clinical Trials of Texas, Inc. is currently conducting a research study for women with recurrent bacterial vaginosis.
-If you would like to learn more about this trial, please call 210-949-0122 or visit us at SAresearch.com
+Clinical Trials of Texas, Inc. is currently conducting a research study for men and women diagnosed with celiac disease and currently following a gluten-free diet.
+If you would like to learn more about this study, please call 210-949-0122 or visit us at SAresearch.com